dottorepie/synthf/README.md

 ~synthf output is 4 independent channels of audio and 1024 possible localizations.
 According to audio interface, n(4) channels are audible, at full range, or more if you clone the synth, eg. n(12), three quads.

 ~system runs on windows pc, mac, linux and or raspberry pi 5

+ ///////////////////////////////////////////////////////////////////IMAGE TO SOUND

+~on this file you can find a synthf strtup file, at which you can load different images as timbre information source for the synth.

+~On that build the same inage that is used for the timbre, is used for tonal information

+~Image on interface can be normal size.
+Image for sound must be resized to 100x100 pixels, before loadingit into the buffer.

+~same instructions apply as in no image to sound startup file, only difference image has to be loaded also to a second buffer (line bellow the first one).

+~Programm needs more time to load cause of image sonification.

+~in case of interpreter crash (rare case if you load to many image synth clones, or run the code many times on the same server instance), terminate scsynth from activity monitor

 ///////////////////////////////////////Raspberry: